guard/listen/README.md

 polling_fallback_message: 'custom message' # Set a custom polling fallback message (or disable it with false)
                                               # default: "Listen will be polling for changes.
 Learn more at https://github.com/guard/listen#polling-fallback."
 ```

-### Note on the patterns for ignoring and filtering paths

-Just like the unix convention of beginning absolute paths with the
-directory-separator (forward slash `/` in unix) and with no prefix for relative paths,
-Listen doesn't prefix relative paths (to the watched directory) with a directory-separator.

-Therefore make sure _NOT_ to prefix your regexp-patterns for filtering or ignoring paths
-with a directory-separator, otherwise they won't work as expected.

-As an example: to ignore the `build` directory in a C-project, use `%r{build/}`
-and not `%r{/build/}`.

-Use `:filter!` and `:ignore!` options to overwrites default patterns.

 ## Listen adapters